 20. Finnich Glen, Stirlingshire

 If you’re looking for adventure and don’t mind walking through water, then Finnich Glen in Stirlingshire, Scotland, is a top UK destination to add to your list.
 This steep gorge is up to 70ft deep which was carved from red sandstone.
 Some of its most memorable features include a steep staircase known as the Devil’s Steps and a mushroom shaped rock that rises above the rushing stream, nicknamed The Devil’s Pulpit.
 This beauty spot has been used to film scenes in TV series Outlander and The Nest, and the film King Arthur: Legend of the Sword.

 The picturesque mountain range in North Wales is home to England and Wales’ largest mountain, standing at 3,560 feet tall.
 Climbing Snowdonia is challenging, but is sure to be an experience that you’ll never forget.
 If climbing isn’t for you, then there’s still plenty of other ways to appreciate the scenic landscape that the area has to offer.
 Meander through wooded valleys, historic villages, or take a leisurely ride on the Snowdon Mountain Railway.
 There’s also 60 miles of glorious coastline to enjoy!

 22. Cambridge, Cambridgeshire

 This elegant city is laced with impressive buildings such as the historic chapel at King’s College which was gifted by Henry VIII to one of his six wives (Anne Boleyn).
 Definitely one to add to your bucket list if you’re interested in history and culture.

 Have you visited any of these UK destinations?
 Or do you have any other gems that you’d recommend.
-Email us at [email protected] or leave a suggestion in the comments below.
+Join the conversation on the travel section of the community forum, or leave a suggestion in the comments below.
 We’re always happy to hear from you.